-"Other Changes, Net" under "Other Long-Term Employee Benefits" in 2019 consists mainly of the benefits paid to participants in the defined benefit plans totalling EUR 13,521 thousand (2018: EUR 13,164 thousand) (see Note 35).
-This item also includes EUR 5,230 thousand reclassified from the heading "Other liabilities" to this heading since it related to commitments acquired with Cecabank personnel that no longer work at the bank.
+"Other Changes, Net" under "Other Long-Term Employee Benefits" in 2019 consists mainly of the benefits paid to participants in the defined benefit plans totalling EUR 13,521 thousand (2018: EUR 13,164 thousand) (see Note 36).
+This item also includes 5,230 thousand euros reclassified from the heading "Other liabilities" to this heading since it related to commitments acquired with Cecabank personnel that no longer work at the bank.

-The heading "Litigation proceedings" includes provisions that have been recognized to cover potential litigation deriving from the Group's business activity.
-"Other Provisions" at 31 December 2019 includes basically the amount recorded, based on an internal model developed by the bank, to cater for the operational risk to which the directors consider the Group to be exposed as a result of the provision of custody and depository services for securities entrusted by third parties, as well as the provisions recognised in relation to operations involving certain interest rate derivatives.
+The heading "Litigation proceedings" includes provisions that have been recognised to cover potential litigation deriving from the Group's business activity.
+At 31 December 2019, the heading "Remaining Provisions" essentially records the amount calculated based on an internal model developed by the Group to hedge the operating risk to which the Directors consider the Group is exposed as a result of its securities custody and depository activities on behalf of third parties, as well as the provisions created with respect to certain interest rate derivatives.